pingyen0406/MetaAtoms/README.md

 # Simulating metalens as the superposition of the point source
-This method takes every meta-atom as an independent point source and superpose them together.
+This method takes every meta-atom as an independent point source and superpose them together (superposition of scalar field)
 ## Input data
 The input data should have radius-transmission and radius-phase relations.
 ## General usage